Charmed (comics): Writing and format

 Author Paul Ruditis was hired as lead writer of Season 9 with established Zenescope author Raven Gregory co-writing the first three issues alongside him.
 Ruditis was already familiar with the "Charmed universe" having previously published three tie-in novels, two official episode guides (co-authored with Diana G. Gallagher), and the Charmed Book of Love Spells.
 Ruditis and Gregory also co-authored a special Issue 0, which acted as a prequel to the series by summarising the events of the television series in a style reminiscent to the Book of Shadows depicted in the show.
 For Season 10, Pat Shand assumed the role of writer and Ruditis acted as editor.

 Artist Dave Hoover was hired to create the interior artwork while David Seidman was hired to design the covers for the comics, although various guest artists have contributed variant covers for each issue, including Greg Horn, Al Rio, Tony Shasteen and Mark Sparacio.
 Hoover departed the series after completing Issue 3.
 Since then various artists have been hired to create the interior artwork such as Marcio Abreu (4, 5 and 7), Carlos Granda (8), Tess Fowler (6 and 11), Dean Kotz (9, 12, 14 and 15), and Reno Maniquis (10 and 13).

 Although the process of writing and receiving studio clearance was much the same as for Charmed novels, Ruditis explains, "The big difference now...is that with original episodes no longer airing, we have a lot more freedom than we did on the novels."
 With the Charmed novels, nothing outrageous could occur to distort established continuity.
 Stories had to take place "between" episodes, usually in the first half of a given season.
 Ruditis notes that while "[t]he studio still has to approve the direction we take," no longer does "everything... have to reset by the end.
 That alone means that nothing is entirely safe."
 Ruditis and Gregory claim they wanted the series to "grow and evolve" in the new medium, "expand[ing] upon what worked and what didn't work."
 The creators believe it stands out from the Buffy, Angel and Pushing Daisies television-to-comic adaptations because Charmed has a unique focus on the dynamics of family drama.

 According to Shand, the comics and novels based on the franchise were part of the Charmed canon and follow the established continuity of the series.

 Publication

 Issues

-The first issue premiered during San Diego Comic-Con International in July 2010.
+The first issue premiered during San Diego Comic-Con in July 2010.
 Initially only 12 issues were contracted by Zenescope, with around five issues comprising one story arc which would be reprinted in graphic novel form.
 A one-shot issue has also been announced for Issue #6, and another is followed when Issue #13 comes to start the new story arc.